jolpica/jolpica-f1/docs/endpoints/races.md

 ### status

-**Filters for only races featuring a specified finishing status of a driver**
+Filters for only races featuring a specified finishing status of a driver.

 `/status/{statusId}/` -> ex: `/ergast/f1/status/2/races/`